AnthonyTechnologies/python-styleguide/tests/unit_tests.md

         # signatures and initialization requirements.

     def test_copy(self, test_object: BaseObject) -> None:
-        """Test the copy behavior of the object.
+        """Tests the copy behavior of the object.

         This test verifies that copy creates a new object with the same attributes.